 In Ranji Trophy, he played for Central India, Baroda, Holkar, Andhra Pradesh, and Uttar Pradesh.
-In 56 matches scoring 2,575 runs at 30.29 and claiming 295 wickets at 23.47 by bowling his right arm leg-breaks and googlies.
+In 56 matches scoring 2,575 runs at 30.29 and claimed 295 wickets at 23.47 by bowling his right arm leg-breaks and googlies.
 However, in 1944-45 he bowled 152.5 six balls over’s for Holkar against Bombay which remains a record for the highest number of over’s in a first-class match to date.

 For long under the shadow of his illustrious brother CK Nayudu elder to him by 19 years.
 Cottari Subbana Nayudu established himself as one of the prominent players in first-class cricket.
 In India, he was really on the strength of his all-around capabilities in the thirties and forties